Orcohen33/Ice-cream-shop/README.md

 # Ice-cream-shop
-Implement a ice cream shop system with MySQL &amp; MongoDB using the three-layer architecture.
+Implement a ice cream shop system with MySQL &amp; MongoDB with CRUD operations using the three-layer architecture.

 ## About
 <br>This project represents the customer and manager's side in an ice cream shop (for analysis purposes).</br>